LAST MODIFIED: July 7, 2023

 |L. Dependents or other individuals’ information.

 |Full name, address, date of birth, and Social Security numbers.

 |Health conditions (if relevant to your employment), job restrictions, workplace illness and injury information, and health insurance policy information.

 We obtain the categories of Personal Information and Sensitive Personal Information listed above from the following categories of sources:

 - Directly from you.
 For example, from forms you complete on our website or job application portal, onboarding documents and other information provided during employment, or services we provide you.

 - Indirectly from you.
 For example, from observing your actions on our website or job application portal, or from information your computer or mobile device transmits when interacting with our website, among other things.

-We retain your Personal Information and Sensitive Personal Information for as long as required to achieve the purpose for which it was collected, and as required to comply with our legal obligations under any California or Federal law.
+We retain your Personal Information and Sensitive Personal Information for as long as reasonably required to achieve the purpose for which it was collected, and as required to comply with our legal obligations under any California or Federal law.
 We base our criteria for determining appropriate retention periods on regulatory and legal requirements, contractual requirements, business needs, and your expectations.